sonicjc90/nasa-api-demo/README.md

 # NasaExample
-Here is an example project that uses the Nasa API to grab the Picture of the day
+Here is an example project that uses the Nasa API to grab the picture of the day